 BS: short for "Banner Safe," referring to the act of or mentioning of placing a player's banner in a safe location for teammates to rally on (usually by foot).
 This is primarily done to save teammates the embarrassment of jumping directly to their deaths from the town.
 Be aware players cannot teleport to the banner, but rather be notified that the coast is clear to teleport to the player.
 Can also stand for "Blacksmith."

-BT: short for the "Blackthorne" set, a set of gear that is mainly used for raising survivability for characters.
-Can also refer to "Bloodthirst," a passive skill specific to barbarians.
+BT: short for the "Blackthorne" set (example: Blackthorne's Surcoat), a set of gear that is mainly used for raising survivability for characters.

-Buffed: stands for a character's enhanced statistics after applying effects from auras, self-cast abiltiies and passive abiltiies.
+Buffed: stands for a character's enhanced statistics after applying effects from passives, self-cast abiltiies and passive abiltiies.
 See: 'Unbuffed.'

 Build: often refers to the skill set that a particular player assigns to his/her character at a given time.
 May sometimes refer to the "gear build" that a player equips for his/her character.